 Section 1.
-Adoption of the Downtown Subarea Plan.
-The Lakewood Station District Subarea Plan, filed with the City Clerk and attached hereto as Exhibit A, is adopted.
+Adoption of the Lakewood Station District Subarea Plan.
+The Lakewood Station District Subarea Plan, filed with the Community and Economic Development Department and attached hereto as Exhibit A, is adopted as an optional element of the Comprehensive Plan.